August 16, 2022

 Rating: Promising

-Secondary components: Building relationships, managing emotions, & decision-making skills
+Secondary components: Building relationships, managing emotions, & decision-making skills, Positive behavior interventions and supports

 4 children dancing, surrounded by plants